 Fitness and the COVID-19 pandemic

 As shelter-at-home orders are a distant memory, and gyms have begun to resume normal operations.
 Life is getting back to normal, well at least a new normal.
-Running and walking have proved to be steady outlets for exercise, and races have begun to pop back up on the calendar.
+Running and walking have proved to be steady outlets for enjoying exercise benefits, and races have begun to pop back up on the calendar.

 RunRepeat is here to help you find the right road running shoes, trail running shoes, training footwear, sneakers, and everything in between to ensure that this continued crisis doesn’t keep you from staying healthy.